solangegueiros/rsk-academy-dapp/README.md

 7. Deploy MasterName, using addressStudentList.
 8. In AcademyProjectList, updateProjectByName => update the MasterName address

-No App
-Quando o estudante escolhe um curso é salva qual a AcademyClass ativa

-Quando o estudante conecta, é verificado a activeClass dele.

-Se AcademyClass do curso selecionado é diferente da activeClass, apresenta mensagens:
-O curso ativo é: XXX
-O curso selecionado é YYY

-Seu curso ativo é diferente do curso selecionado.
+## TODO: Active course

+- Only after subscribe... think the best moment to check this.

+When the student chooses a course in the course menu, the active AcademyClass is saved in a global variable.

+When the student connects his wallet, his activeClass is checked.

+If AcademyClass for the selected course is different from activeClass, it will display this message:
+The active course is: XXX
+The selected course is YYY

+Your active course is XXX, but you selected the YYY course in menu.
+You need to change one or other.

-No futuro
+No futuro:
-Verifica se o estudante está inscrito no curso ativo Se tiver, pergunta se quer trocar o curso ativo. ou
+verifica se o estudante está inscrito no curso ativo
+  - Se tiver, pergunta se quer trocar o curso ativo. ou
-Pergunta se quer se inscrever no curso selecionado ou
+- Pergunta se quer se inscrever no curso selecionado ou
-Pergunta se quer ir para o curso ativo
+- Pergunta se quer ir para o curso ativo

 Seleciona um curso.
-O estudante tem uma wallet => subscribe in AcademyClass
+- O estudante tem uma wallet => subscribe in AcademyClass

 # Smart contract Name

-1. O estudante faz seu smart contract Name
+1. The student develop and publish his smart contract Name
-2. In MasterName, addName.
+2. In MasterName, addName
-4. Lista seu portfolio
+4. List your portfolio
-5. Olha o Name
+5. Check his smart contract Name
-6. Esqueceu de atualizar seu "name", não gosta do resultado => in MasterName deleteProjectByAddress
+6. He forgot to update "your name", so in MasterName, run deleteProjectByAddress

-MasterName chama Portfolio.deleteProjectByAddress
+MasterName calls Portfolio.deleteProjectByAddress

 ## Course completed